This topic describes the commands to view, create, delete, and scale virtual warehouses.

 Log on to the Hologres console.
 In the top menu bar, select the region where your instance is located.

-In the left submenu, click Virtual Warehouse Management and go to the Virtual Warehouse Resource Management tab.
+In the navigation pane on the left of the product page, click Virtual Warehouse Management and go to the Virtual Warehouse Resource Management tab.

 In the Actions column of the target virtual warehouse, click Modify Configuration.
-Increase the value of Single-cluster Specs and click OK.
+Increase the Single-cluster Specs to the target amount of resources and click OK to complete the scale-up.

 CALL hg_alter_warehouse ('<warehouse_name>',<cu>);Parameters: